2026 AGENDA

 Opening Remarks from PRWeek & Campaign

-Join us for this opening Keynote to get a high-level look at the true economic significance of the creator sector in the UK.
+Join us for this opening session for a high-level outlook on the significance of the global and UK creator sector and how to take advantage of its rapid professionalisation.

-Where PR and marketing budgets are shifting, how does influencer marketing fit into the broader media mix?
+• Where PR and marketing budgets are landing and how influencer marketing fits into the media mix

 Panel discussion: Influencer Partnerships in 2026: Contracts, Compliance & Crisis-Proofing